jdkandersson/OpenAlchemy/docs/source/index.rst

 from the SQLAlchemy model defined on *open_alchemy.models*.
 The generated classes contain type information only, they do not provide any additional functionality on top of what the SQLAlchemy model provides.
 They are primarily used to enable IDE auto-complete and type hint support.
-The following is a sample file generated for the example above:
+The models can be used in the same way as the models that can be imported from *open_alchemy.models* and provide the full functionality of *SQLAlchemy* models.
+The following is a sample file generated for the above example:

 .. literalinclude:: ../../examples/simple_models_auto.py
     :language: python